myNBGcode/PostmanCollections/Account Information API/Account Information API v2.1/README.md

 ### The API
 This API provides a standard RESTful interface that enables a user to:
 * Set consents for accounts
-* View their account list
+* View their account/card list
-* View their account details
+* View their account/card details
+* View their account/card transactions
 * View their account balances
-* View their account transactions

 > Visit https://developer.nbg.gr/documentation/Accounts-Information-API-OAuth2-v2.1 for the full API documentation